Learn how to say “mistake” and other Spanish words using the award-winning Rosetta Stone app.

 People choose to learn Spanish for various reasons.
 Some find themselves surrounded by the language in their everyday lives.
 After all, Spanish is heard in popular movies, music and TV shows.
 Other people want to learn Spanish based on their plans to work, vacation, or volunteer in one of the 20 countries where Spanish is the official language.
 Whatever your reason, you can get off to a great start by learning how to pronounce some basic Spanish words and phrases first.
 It is an important step to understand and be understood by any of the 437 million people around the world who speak Spanish.

-Too often, new learners get sidetracked trying to memorize lengthy lists of Spanish vocabulary words and phrases.
+Too often, new learners get sidetracked trying to memorise lengthy lists of Spanish vocabulary words and phrases.
 This tedious and time-consuming effort can lead to the frustrating outcome of having little-to-no ability to participate in everyday conversations.
 That’s why it’s strongly advised that new Spanish language learners focus on understanding and pronouncing basic words and phrases.
 This smart and practical approach to learning Spanish will help you become a confident and comfortable speaker.

 Of note, Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts suggest new learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts suggest new learners practise making the “tt” sound, as it sounds in the English word butter.

 Honing the skills to accurately pronounce Spanish requires immediate feedback on your pronunciation efforts.
 Rosetta Stone helps you dial in your pronunciation with our TruAccent™ speech-recognition engine.
 TruAccent compares your voice to native and non-native speakers—in real-time—so you get the feedback you need for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.